bump-sh/github-action/README.md

 * `fail_on_breaking` (optional): Mark the action as failed when a breaking change is detected with the diff command.
 This is only valid with `diff` command.

-* `mcp_server` (required to deploy workflow document on MCP server): MCP Server id or slug.
-Can be found MCP Server settings: https://bump.sh/{your-organization}/workflow/set/{mcp-server-id}/tokens.
+* `mcp_server` (required to deploy a workflow document on an MCP server): use the server id or slug (can be found in MCP server settings: https://bump.sh/{your-organization}/workflow/set/{mcp-server-id}/tokens).
 This is only valid with the `deploy` command (default command).

 ## Contributing